danikaze/nextjs-boilerplate/README.md

 For this, localizations are split in namespaces (manually, depending on your application):

+- To enable i18n, (next-i18next.config.js)[./next-i18next.config.js] is required.
 - All localization files are in [public/static/locales/LANG/NAMESPACE.json](./public/static/locales).
-- `AVAILABLE_LANGUAGES` will be a [build-time constant](./build-time-constants/build.d.ts) automatically generated from the folders in that location.
+- `AVAILABLE_LOCALES` will be a [build-time constant](./build-time-constants/build.d.ts) automatically generated from the configuration in (next-i18next.config.js)[./next-i18next.config.js].
-- `AVAILABLE_LANGUAGE_TYPE` will be a type automatically generated matching the values for `AVAILABLE_LANGUAGE`.
+- `AvailableLocale` will be a type automatically generated matching the values for `AVAILABLE_LOCALES`.
-- Namespace `common` is always loaded.
-Common translations across all the app can be placed here, but better maintain this file as light as possible.
-- For each page, you need to define `namespacesRequired` to a list of namespaces to be loaded from the beginning (SSR) in the `Page.defaultProps`.
+- Required localization namespaces are needed for each page.
+Specify them by using `getStaticProps` or `getServerSideProps` (as [done here](./pages/index.tsx)).

 #### Caveats